rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Check_Point_Firewall_from_Slack/help.md

 # Key Features

-* The ablity to see if an IP is curently blocked by the firewall
+* Check if an IP is currently blocked by the firewall

 # Requirements

 * Slack connection
-* An admin API key to a Fortigate firewall
+* Check Point firewall username and password

 # Documentation